t2trg/hypermedia/terminology.md

 #### Representation Format
 A defined structure for a [representation](#representation).
-Often specified by a Content-Type, which can employ a Media-Type name plus parameters.

-#### Stateless
-Every [request](#request) is expected to not assume any state at a server other than resource state.
-(In particular, any state from a previous interaction that was not the result of applying the method to the resource.)

-#### Uniform Interface
-Every [resource](#resource) is expected to offer (a subset of) the same, small, standardized set of methods.

 #### Agent
-An agent in these distributed systems is an entity that has the authority to decide which, if any, [interaction](#interaction) is appropriate and to carry out this interaction on behalf of a stakeholder.
+An agent in these distributed systems is an entity that has the authority to decide which, if any, [interaction](#interaction) is appropriate and to carry out this [interaction](#interaction) on behalf of a stakeholder.

 #### User Agent
 A user agent is an [agent](#agent) that is acting on behalf of a user.